iobio/iobio-gru-backend/docs/updating_aws_deployment.md

 2. Update the launch template to use the new AMI

-3. Tell AWS to use the new launch template

-4. Kill the old nodes a few at a time so the autoscaling replaces them with the new ones.
+3. Kill the old nodes a few at a time so the autoscaling replaces them with the new ones.